inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Another symptom is that you cease brushing your teeth, because (a) your teeth hurt, and (b) you lack the strength.
-Midway through the brushing process, you'd have to lie down in front of the sink to rest for a couple of hours, and rivulets of toothpaste foam would dribble sideways out of your mouth, eventually hardening into crusty little toothpaste stalagmites that would bond your head permanently to the bathroom floor, which is how the police would find you.
+Midway through the brushing process, you'd have to lie down in front of the sink to rest for a couple of hours, and rivulets of toothpaste foam would dribble siways out of your mouth, eventually harning into crusty little toothpaste stalagmites that would bond your head permanently to the bathroom floor, which is how the police would find you.
 	You know the kind of flu I'm talking about.
-		-- Dave Barry, "Molecular Homicide"
+		-- Dave Barry, "Molecular Homici"
 Why did the Roman  collapse?
 What is the Latin for office automation?
 Lank: Here we go.
 We're about to set a new record.
 Earl: (to the crowd) How about a date?